meatwallace/alpine-zeit-now/CONTRIBUTING.md

 # :wrench: Contributing

-:sparkle: Thanks for your interest in contributing! :sparkle:
+:sparkles: Thanks for your interest in contributing! :sparkles:

 The following is a set of guidelines for contributing; they are not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

-## :speech_baloon: Code of Conduct
+## :speech_balloon: Code of Conduct

 To ensure the project is kept open and inclusive, please read and follow the [Code of Conduct](./CODE_OF_CONDUCT.md)

-## :construction: How can I contribute?
+## :clipboard: How can I contribute?

 Given that the project is essentially simple build infrastructure with a release cycle that mirrors the [Zeit Now CLI](https://github.com/zeit/now-cli/), the